MBuuts/Applications_Wiertsema_and_Partners_Lauwersmeer/README.md

 _Note: scipts in the Reader section cannot be modified.
 Access to modifiable scripts will be given to the Google Earth Engine account of Wiertsema & Partners._

 ***Description of what Ia01_Function.js and Ia02_UI.js are about.
 Can just be a short description.***

-The Ia01_Function.js file contains functions that are necessary to run the LandTrendr_APP file.
+The Ia01_Function.js file contains functions that are necessary to run the Ia03_APP.js file.
-The Ia02_UI.js contains user interface settings that are applied to the LandTrendr_APP file.
+The Ia02_UI.js file contains user interface settings that are applied to the Ia03_APP.js file.
+The Ia03_APP.js file runs the application for NDVI trend analysis.
+The Ib01_APP.js file runs the application for NDVI slope trend analysis.

 Additional LandTrendr utilities are included in `Ia01_Function.js` and a description of the original LandTrendr utilities can be found [here](https://emapr.github.io/LT-GEE/).